 |

-me the way to opening up possibilities I never thought my small
+Your book has shown me the way to opening up possibilities I never

-studio capable of.
+thought my small studio capable of.

 I'd say some more nice things but the testimonials have said it